lanl/benchmarks/doc/sphinx/06_umt/umt.rst

 be collapsed to a scalar, as production problems of interest will have a spread of values in these arrays for multi-material problems.

 The provided benchmark problems in UMT only model a subset of the problem types and input that UMT can run.
 When refactoring or optimizing code in
-UMT, vendors should consult with the RFP team before removing any calculations from code, even if the benchmark problems still pass the correctness check.
-Removing calculations may not impact the simplified benchmark problems, but all calculations are in the code for a reasion and removing them may cause other problem configurations to fail.
+UMT, vendors should consult with the RFP team before removing any exercised calculations in code, even if the benchmark problems still pass the correctness check without them.
+Some calculations may have negligible impact on the simplified benchmark problem but be very important for other problems of interest.

-One example of this is a portion of code in the sweep routines ( source files beginning with 'SweepUCB' ).
-There is a loop labelled 'TestOppositeFace' which is designed to provide a higher order of accuracy when running a problem with less opaque materials.
-The benchmark problems are not impacted by this code section, as their material is fairly opaque, but this code should not be removed as it will impact many other problems of interest to our production code when modelling less opaque materials.
+Ane example of this is a portion of code in the sweep routines ( source files beginning with 'SweepUCB' ).
+There is a loop labelled 'TestOppositeFace' which is designed to provide a higher order of accuracy when running a problem with a less opaque material.
+The benchmark problems are not impacted by this code section as their material is fairly opaque, but this code should not be removed as it will impact algorithm accuracy on less opaque material.

 Building
 ========